-- $20 million to construct a Parking and Transportation Center (PTC) at the Cyril E. King Airport on the island of St. Thomas, which will improve transit access and operational capacity to minimize time required for the transport of people and goods.
+$20 million was provided to construct a Parking and Transportation Center (PTC) at the Cyril E. King Airport on the island of St. Thomas, which will improve transit access capacity to shorten the time required for the transport of people and goods.